Prayer, contemplation and faith-based support

 The University has a number of spaces on campus available for prayer and quiet contemplation, whether you practise a particular faith or not.
 If you practise a faith, you can be confident that you will be able to follow your beliefs in Leeds and find support and information related to your faith.

-The Emmanuel Centre is a space managed by the Universities’ Chaplaincy in Leeds (the Chaplaincy for the University of Leeds, Leeds Beckett University, Leeds Arts University and University of Law, Leeds).
-Here you will find a place to meet and enjoy a coffee or tea in the common room.
-There is also space for private prayer in the Claire Chapel from 08.15 – 18.00.
-For more information about current activities and upcoming events at the Chaplaincy visit the Chaplaincy website.
+The Emmanuel Centre is a space managed by the Universities’ Chaplaincy in Leeds (the Christian Chaplaincy for the University of Leeds, Leeds Beckett University, Leeds Arts University and University of Law, Leeds).
+There is space for private prayer in the Claire Chapel.
+For more information about current activities, upcoming events and current opening times at the Chaplaincy visit the Chaplaincy website.

 Green Room and Cemetery Lodge Islamic Prayer Room

-The Green Room is now open from 12.00 - 19.00, Monday - Friday.
+The Green Room is open between 12pm and 7pm, Monday–Friday.
 As health and safety measures are in place, the capacity is reduced and there are limited ablution facilities.
 Worshippers are expected to wear a mask, bring their own prayer mat and shoe bag; and scan the Test and Trace QR code, when using the prayer space.

 The Green Room and Cemetery Lodge are Islamic prayer rooms provided on campus, managed by the Leeds University Union Islamic Society (ISoc).
 The Green Room offers ablution and washroom facilities and separate prayer rooms for men and women.